36th District Democrats 2017 Endorsement Rules

 - A candidate must complete the current King County Democrats Questionnaire (found at kcdems.org) and must interview with the Executive Board of the 36th District to be considered for Executive Board recommendation.
 In the case that a candidate may not be present physically for an interview with the Executive Board, a surrogate may be sent in their place.

 - Interviews are open to the public.
 Interview questionnaires and video recordings will be posted on www.36th.org.
 Where videotaping isn’t available, transcribed notes will be posted in their place.

 - Endorsement requirements

-- If a simple majority cannot be reached to sustain an Executive Board recommendation, the floor will then be opened to motions from voting members.
-At least 2/3 of those present and voting shall be required for the endorsement motions from the floor to be approved.
+- If 55% is not reached to sustain an Executive Board recommendation, the floor will then be opened to motions from voting members.
+At least 55% of those present and voting shall be required for the endorsement motions from the floor to be approved.

 - To determine the order in which motions from the floor will be considered, the Chair will ask for all proposed endorsement motions to be made at the outset.
 For each motion receiving a second, there shall be a non-debatable straw vote.
 The motion receiving the most straw votes will be debated and voted upon first.
 If that motion fails, the Chair will ask for any additional motions to be added to the original list and a new straw vote will be held.